yoctoproject/poky/documentation/ref-manual/variables.rst

       The filename of the initialization script as installed to ``${sysconfdir}/init.d``.

-      This variable is used in recipes when using ``update-rc.d.bbclass``.
+      This variable is used in recipes when using :ref:`ref-classes-update-rc.d`.
       The variable is mandatory.

    :term:`INITSCRIPT_PACKAGES`